Hollowpath/bakes/README.md

           * `show_compatibility_56=OFF`: Disables stack traces on errors (works for MySQL 5.7+).
           * `log_warnings=0`: Disables warning messages.
      - Disabled directory traversal to protect against unauthorized file access;
-          1. Navigate to your XAMPP installation directory.
+          1. Navigate to XAMPP installation directory.
           2. Open the httpd.conf file within the Apache directory, usually at `C:\xampp\apache\conf\httpd.conf`.
           3. Search for mod_rewrite in httpd.conf and uncomment the line by removing the `#` at the beginning of the line:
               ```apache